OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### IPv4 Address Types

-- Unicast - An address associated with a specific host. i.e. `140.211.169.4`
+- **Unicast** - An address associated with a specific host. i.e. `140.211.169.4`
-- Network - An address whose host portion is set to all binary zeroes. i.e. `192.168.1.0`
+- **Network** - An address whose host portion is set to all binary zeroes. i.e. `192.168.1.0`
-- Broadcast - An address to which each member of a particular network will listen. i.e. `172.16.255.255`
+- **Broadcast** - An address to which each member of a particular network will listen. i.e. `172.16.255.255`
-- Multicast - An address to which appropriately configured nodes will listen.
+- **Multicast** - An address to which appropriately configured nodes will listen.
 Only nodes specifically configured to pay attention to a specific multicast address will interpret packets for that multicast group

 #### Reserved IPv4 Addresses

-Certain addresses and address ranges are reserved for special purposes:
+Certain addresses and address ranges are **reserved** for special purposes:

 - 127.x.x.x - Reserved for the loopback (local system) interface
-- 0.0.0.0 - Used by systems that do not yet know their own address.
+- 0.0.0.0 - Used by systems that **do NOT yet know** their own address.
 Protocols like DHCP and BOOTP use this address when attempting to communicate with a server.
 - 255.255.255.255 - Generic broadcast private address, reserved for internal use.
 These addresses are never assigned or registered to anyone.
 They are generally not routable.
 - Others
     - 10.0.0.0 - 10.255.255.255